zooniverse/panoptes/README.md

 We only support running Panoptes via Docker and Docker Compose.
 If you'd like to run it outside a container, see the above Requirements sections to get started.

-It's possible to run Panoptes only having to install the `fig_rake` gem.
-Alternatives to various rake tasks are presented.

 ### Setup Docker and Docker Compose

 * Docker